4 Common Sales Mistakes and How to Avoid Them

 Sales people should listen to the majority of the time during prospecting.

-Too many of them presume they know what the prospect wants, or that they have a budget for their particular solution.
+Often, too many of them presume they know what the prospect wants, or that they have a budget for their particular solution.

 A full understanding of the buying conditions is necessary to configure the best option – for your client, you, and your company.